archi0619/php-project-lvl1/README.md

 4. 'brain-progression'.
 Wright the missed number in progression.

 5. 'brain-prime'.
-Answer the question about 'Is given number is prime?'.
+Answer the question 'Is given number is prime?'.

 ## Requirements:

 1. PHP 7 and more.

-2. Composer.
+2. Composer 2.3.5 and more.

 ## Setup